 Sinikiwe Dhliwayo’s mission is simple—redefine the narrative of wellness to center around BIPOC folks.
 Naaya serves as a safe space where members can be seen and heard as opposed to overlooked and excluded through the power of community, experiences, and education.

 Founded by wellness educator Shydeia Caldwell, this Brooklyn-based collective is going on its fifth year of creating safe spaces for Black sisterhood to be celebrated and empowered.
-Prior to COVID-19, the organization hosted intimate meetups and gatherings for Black women to uplift each other through candid conversations around mental health, identity, and self-acceptance issues.
+Prior to stay at home orders, the organization hosted intimate meetups and gatherings for Black women to uplift each other through candid conversations around mental health, identity, and self-acceptance issues.
 BGM is essentially a global support system.

 Because the cannabis community could definitely benefit from more Black-owned medical cannabis dispensaries.
 Mary & Main is located in the Capitol Heights area in Maryland.